The Jeep Grand Wagoneer’s design virtually never changed, making it one of the few automobiles that connected entire generations of people.

 Now you may not know this, but my wife is not one to spend money frivolously.
-I cannot call her cheap, because she married me after all, but she is wonderfully disciplined and good at keeping her emotions in check when it comes to financial decisions.
+I cannot call her cheap, because after all she married me, but she is disciplined at keeping her emotions in check when it comes to financial decisions.
 I figured when I told her the asking price, she would balk.

 But she didn’t.
 And I, curmudgeon that I often can be, couldn’t shake the serendipity of everything.
 I could never say with a straight face that this was divine providence–this is an old car, not salvation–but I found myself with a gut feeling that doesn’t often happen to me.
 I asked Kelly if she was serious.
 She was.
 I asked again.
 No, really, she says.